Power of Attorney

 Because peace of mind shouldn’t come in a box.

-A simple Will is a legal document that outlines your wishes for how your assets will be distributed after you pass away.
-It typically includes:
+A simple Will is a legal document that sets out what happens to your assets after you pass away.
+It clearly records your wishes and gives certainty to your loved ones.

-Who will carry out your wishes (your executor)
+• Who will manage your estate (your executor)

 You should think of a Will when you start employment.
 But the following may trigger a Will check-up: